nunoluciano/xcl/html/modules/ckeditor4/README.txt

 ckeditor4
 ==========
-CK Editor(Wysiwig Editor for textarea) for XOOPS Cube Legacy This module is a just sample how to implement wysiwig editor as XOOPS Cube Legacy module.
+CK Editor(Wysiwig Editor for textarea) for XCL

+How to implement wysiwig editor with XCL modules.

 Requirement
 -----------
--XOOPS Cube Legacy 2.2 or later
+-XCL 2.3 or later

 Main Feature
 ------------